Drennan98/Hangman/README.md

 At the time of development I was still pretty new to Python so this project was pretty challenging at times.
 But I definitely found it alot easier to handle than JavaScript.
 I started off putting together the pieces that I was comfortable with.
 The word bank contains words which are relative to programming which is a little hint for potential players!

-# Stages of the program
+# Stages Of The Program / Color Code

 - When the game loads up, this is what the user will see.